 Getting to know potential customers on a deeper level allows you to provide them with highly personalized advertising (a more personal value proposition), increasing the chance of a sale.

-Collecting psychographic data
+How to collect psychographic data

-While every industry and company’s psychographic segmentation survey questions will vary, here are a few generic questions Formilla suggests asking:
+While every industry and company’s psychographic segmentation survey questions will vary, here are a few questions Formilla suggests asking:

 - What are your biggest struggles with [area relating to your product or service]?